FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 You can now open up an incognito window and visit [the {{page.technology}} app](http://localhost:5173).
 View the page and log in with the user you configured.
 If you used the setup script, it will be `richard@example.com`.

+{% include _image.liquid src="/assets/img/docs/quickstarts/react/react-app.png" alt="The sample React application." class="img-fluid" figure=true %}

 You've successfully added login and logout to a React application.

-Any requests you make to an API on the same domain will receive the access token cookies and can validate the token and return data.
+You now have an access token safely stored as a cookie.
+Any requests you make to an API on the same domain will receive the access token.
+The API can then validate the token and return data or otherwise offer functionality.

 {% comment %}
 TODO update to point to an API that looks for a JWT in the correct cookie